 Policy 1-2.4.2: Office & Professional.
 This land use designation includes the business and professional activities housed in office structures such as those allowed in the O-1 and O-2 districts and the PQP district where appropriate.
 This designation also allows a density of residential uses as a conditional use up to 17 units per acre.
 Residential units however, shall only be permitted above the first or ground floor level.

 The intensity of use of buildings (floor area ratio) in this designation may not exceed the standards as listed in the Maximum Future Land Use Density/ Intensity Table and as governed by the maximum number of stories permitted in the Maximum Height Map within this Future Land Use Element.
 However, within the Winter Park Hospital planning area there are exceptions providing for single family and low density residential development.

 Policy 1-2.4.3: Central Business District (CBD).
-This land use designation includes the retail business, restaurant, professional office and residential uses up to a density of 17 units per acre that are permitted within the historic downtown core of Winter Park.
-Properties with this land use classification are zoned C-2.
-This designation differs from the other commercial, office or planned development designations in terms of the land use policies for this area which strive to maintain and enhance pedestrian orientation, preserve the scale of the historic premiere retail areas, enhance the eclectic mix of architectural styles, preserve and maintain the mix of retail, office and residential uses, preserve the open space vistas and noncommercialization of historic Central Park and the predominance of small distinctive specialty shops.
-The maximum mix of residential unit areas within any building shall be included on upper floors and shall not exceed fifty (50%) percent of the total building area, with the residences confined to the upper floors.
+This land use designation includes area generally within the Central Business District and the Hannibal Square Neighborhood Commercial District.
+This future land use category permits retail business, restaurant, professional office and residential uses up to a density of 17 units per acre that are permitted within the historic downtown core of Winter Park.
+Properties with this land use classification are zoned CBD.
+However, this future land use designation cannot be categorized as commercial or mixed use because the unique provisions contained in the land development code such as vertical zoning and the existence of much of this future land use being within a National Register historic District.
+This designation differs from the other commercial, office or planned development designations in terms of the land use policies for this area which strive to maintain and enhance pedestrian orientation, preserve the scale of the historic premiere retail areas, enhance the eclectic mix of architectural styles, preserve and maintain the mix of retail, office and residential uses, preserve the open space vistas and non-commercialization of historic Central Park and the predominance of small distinctive specialty shops.

 Policy 1-2.4.4: Maintain the Character & Scale of the CBD.
-The City shall maintain the character and scale of the Central Business District (CBD), including the Park Avenue Corridor and the Hannibal Square Neighborhood Commercial District by requiring that developments in these areas consider pedestrian scale the orientation of the buildings to the streets, eclectic mix and use of architectural styles and vistas to Central Park and other open spaces.
+The City shall maintain the character and scale of the Central Business District (CBD), including the Park Avenue Corridor and the Hannibal Square Neighborhood District by requiring that developments in these areas consider pedestrian scale the orientation of the buildings to the streets, eclectic mix and use of architectural styles and vistas to Central Park and other open spaces.